StefanoAnzolut/business-guide/source/account/seals.rst

 =========================

 ..
 NOTE::
    This feature is only available to Enterprise customers.
-To request an electronic seal for your company, contact your Account executive at Skribble.
+To request an electronic seal for your company, contact your Account executive at Skribble or drop us a message at info@skribble.com.

-Electronic seals are used to sign documents on behalf of your company as a legal entity.
-To enable your Skribble Business members to seal documents, you'll have to unlock the seal for each member.
+Electronic seals are used to sign documents on behalf of your company as a legal and not natural person.
+To enable your Skribble Business members to seal documents, you will have to unlock the seal for each member.

 After you've requested to use your company's seal on our e-signing platform, we'll set it up for you.
 Once this is done, you'll see the seal in your Skribble Business.
 As an admin, you can: